 Travel Planning Books

 Lonely Planet has long been considered the expert in Travel books and for good reason.
 The books are both visually stunning and informative.
-Plus, they often have 3 for 2 specials.

 I also really like National Geographic’s guidebooks.
 You know a company that is known for its imagery is going to put out beautiful books.